beatass/Wine-analysis/README.md

 #### For red wine

-The box and violin plots analysis of 'quality' target variable showed that very high (above 7) and very low (below 4) quality of analyzed red wine is quite rare in our data.
+The box and violin plots analysis of **'quality' target variable** showed that very high (above 7) and very low (below 4) quality of analyzed red wine is quite rare in our data.
 The multivariate visualization showed existence of co-correlations between particular features after plotting a heat map of them.
 A relevant scatter-plots show how the values of partiular variables change with each other.
 One can see a positive or negative correlations between them.

-We have apllied ML models to make a predictions of wine quality and our analysis showed that the best prediction is given by Random Forest model with accuracy score equal to 87 % while the poorest one is given by Naive Bayes model with the accuracy score equal to 80 %.
+We have apllied ML models to make a predictions of wine quality and our analysis showed that **the best prediction** is given by **Random Forest model** with accuracy score equal to **87 %** while **the poorest one** is given by **Naive Bayes model** with the accuracy score equal to **80 %**.

 Model | Accuracy
 ------------ | -------------